anduscheung/datalouder_live_code_test/index.md

 ### Instructions

 You will be building a workable Whatsapp-like UI as shown in the image and the gif below.
+Fetch the data from the provided url and map them with a user interface.

+We suggest you to start with a create-react-app template.
+Upon submission, please exclude the node_modules folder (removal), zip all your codes, and send to us through zoom.

+From the work you have submitted, we will judge your code in the following aspects:

+- Completeness
+- Correctness
+- Performance of your algorithm
+- Code clarity (e.g. indentations, naming conventions, consistencies, coherence, etc)

 ### Some key points to address